JusticeBringer/Sub-dialect-identification/README.md

 The training data is composed of 7757 samples.
 The validation set is composed of 2656 samples.
 All samples are preprocessed in order to replace named entities with a special tag: $NE$.

+**Note that the tweets are encrypted.
+You may or not decrypt the texts for solving this project.**

 ## File description

 * train_samples.txt - the training data samples (one sample per row)